Thursday, August 24, 2017

 The weather for the Friday opening of the 2017 Teddy Roosevelt Days event at Seashore Trolley Museum was hot!
 Very hot.
 The conditions did shorten the length of time some of the guests were able to stay and enjoy the scheduled activities.
 However, the activities generated photo opportunities and memories of experiences that will be fondly recalled for years to come.

 Registration began at 3 p.m. and shortly after 4, most of the guests boarded the 1901 open car trolley from Connecticut, No. 303, for the short ride to Morrison Hill Station.
-From the 1915 Portland-Lewiston way station, we walked up to the Town House Restoration Shop for a tour of the 1912 portland-Lewiston Interurban No. 14, Narcissus.
+From the 1915 Portland-Lewiston way station, we walked up to the Town House Restoration Shop for a tour of the 1912 Portland-Lewiston Interurban No. 14, Narcissus.
 The Narcissus is undergoing restoration and is the beneficiary of the proceeds from the Teddy Roosevelt Days weekend.

 Representing the New Gloucester Historical Society, guests